- How does my income tax work?

 You have a few options:

-- hire a tax adviser for consultancy and assistance with the tax return forms, but sign the forms yourself;
+- hire a tax advisor for consultancy and assistance with the tax return forms, but sign the forms yourself;

 - sign a power of attorney in favour of the tax advisor and have them completely take over the process; or